FABcamp/SimonGPIO2.0/Scratch Instructions.md

 ![finished code](https://raw.githubusercontent.com/cineboxandrew/SimonGPIO2.0/master/Images/Scratch.gif)

+###Part 1

 When you start up the raspberry pi, you will see a desktop.
 The raspberry pi uses an operating system called Linux, which is similar to your Windows or Mac computers at home.
 To open ScratchGPIO, doubleclick on its icon on the desktop.
 If you open the normal Scratch, you will not be able to interface with your circuit.

 Once you have opened ScratchGPIO, go to file>open and select the Simon_Start file.
 You will start with this block of code, which we will get to later.

 ![starter block](https://raw.githubusercontent.com/cineboxandrew/SimonGPIO2.0/master/Images/StartingCodeBlock.png)

-Firts, we must have our script start when we begin the program.
+First, we must have our script start when we begin the program.
 From the “control” tab on the upper left, drag into the canvas the first block, which should say “when (flag) clicked”. this will mean the block of code are creating will run as soon as we hit either the little green flag on the upper right, or hit the “enter” key on the keyboard.

 Now we need to set up our variables. in the variables tab, bring in 2 `set variable` blocks. change one to the `score` variable, and the other to the `time` variable.
 Set `score` to `0` and `time` to `1`.
 We must also reset our list of computer-created tones, so bring down the `delete () of []` block, setting it to **delete all of `CPU_tones`**.
 Now add a “forever” loop from the control tab.
 This will run *indefinitely* until we stop our script.
 Add another `delete` block to **delete all of `Player_tones`** inside the forever loop.